Undergraduate certificates and diplomas

 If you aren't sure if you want to commit to a degree, but still want to give university a shot, an undergraduate certificate or diploma could be a great option for you.

 Undergraduate certificates and diplomas require University Entrance to gain admission to UC.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.
+You are also required to meet the UC’s English language requirements.

 Find out more about apply for undergraduate qualifications.